 Events & Offers

-School Holidays 25th July-2nd Sept What a summer it’s been so far and with high pressure dominating the Atlantic we hope the school holidays will be just as good!!
-The local sea temperature in St Austell Bay is around 18dgC and the beaches are looking fantastic!
+School Holidays 20th July-1st Sept The summer of 18 will go down as one of the best on record as one of the best summer in Cornwall.
+With many hot sunny days and the sea temp reaching 23dgC it was schorchio at times!!
 The Shack selling cooked breakfast and evening takeaway, local produce and licensed is the hub of our site.
-We sell quality products and everything you need from 08:30-11:30am and 4:30-20:00 every day.
-Every Tuesday we hold our wonderful magical story telling, a free family event, where you can pre-order pasties and enjoy amazing tales from some of Cornwall’s best actors.
+We sell quality products and everything you need from 08:30-11:30am and 16:30-20:00 every day.
+Every Tuesday we hold our wonderful magical story telling, a free family event at grumpy’s pond where amazing are told from two of Cornwall’s best actors.
 The evening starts at 6:30 and is set at the pond around a campfire!
-Live music from Jamie Bridger at the shack every Wednesday playing some amazing tunes from the last few decades Also Carlyon Bay beach summer pop up bar and food offers and fun activities only a 20 min walk form East Crinnis.
+Live music from Jamie Bridger at the shack every Wednesday playing some amazing tunes from the last few decades.
+Sunday night is treasure hunt night – this is a family challenge around the local area solving clues along the way!
+Also Carlyon Bay beach summer pop up bar and food offers and fun activities only a 20 min walk form East Crinnis.
 For the more adventurous head to Polkerris Beach for water-sports.
-Last minute camping in Cornwall and camping near the eden Project look no further than East Crinnis Holiday Park.
+Last minute camping in Cornwall and camping near the eden Project look no […]